Educational Opportunities and Performance in the United States

 Equity: How Are Funds Distributed Across Districts?

-For each state, topics covered by the equity analysis include:
+Topics covered by the equity analysis include:

 - To what degree does funding for property-poor districts differ from that of their wealthier counterparts?